• view out of cockpit

 If you are a student pilot, you will also need to: Download and print

-• while signing up for GFA membership, purchase the “Starter Pack” option which includes a gliding specific printed Logbook and Training Record
+• while signing up for GA membership, purchase the “Starter Pack” option which includes a gliding specific printed Logbook and Training Record

 • download and print, or purchase printed copies of “Australian Gliding Knowledge” and “Daily Inspectors Handbook”